 April 22nd – Corporation Sunday Combined Service @ 10:30 am

-May 20th – Pentecost & Confirmation Sunday Combined Service @ 10:30 am with potluck at noon
+May 20th – Pentecost and Confirmation Sunday Combined Service @ 10:30 am with potluck at noon

 *This is not an exhaustive list of all the special or liturgical Sundays celebrated at Wesley.